spyderman11111/Smartgrip/README.md

 ## vision_part package Instructions

-The **extract_frames** method, implemented in extract_frames.py, supports two modes: video file input (e.g., .mp4) and webcam stream input (e.g., '0').
+**extract_frames** method, implemented in extract_frames.py, supports two modes: video file input (e.g., .mp4) and webcam stream input (e.g., '0').
 It uses OpenCV to extract every N-th frame and saves them to a specified directory using the original frame index in the filename.

-The **GroundingDinoPredictor** class performs zero-shot object detection using text prompts and returns bounding boxes and class labels from input images.
+**GroundingDinoPredictor** class performs zero-shot object detection using text prompts and returns bounding boxes and class labels from input images.

+**SAM2ImagePredictorWrapper** This class wraps Meta AI's SAM2 model to perform segmentation on a specified region of an input image defined by a bounding box.

+**Function**

+    Loads an RGB image and a bounding box (x1, y1, x2, y2)

+    Applies the SAM2 model to predict a fine-grained mask for the specified region

+    Saves results including color mask, grayscale mask, and overlay image

+**Output**

+Returns a dictionary with:

+    mask_array (np.ndarray): Binary mask of shape (H, W)

+    mask_score (float): IoU score of the predicted mask

+    low_res_mask (np.ndarray): Raw low-resolution logits, shape (256, 256)

 ## Output Description